Essential Van Life Security Gear

 For extra security, an additional lock can go a long way to discourage lock pickers.
 Most older vans have pretty poor security so an after-market security lock is a great way to give yourself peace of mind.

 Just like you would in your home, you should think about having one of these in your vehicle if you don’t already.
 You never know when a fire may start but you do need to be prepared for it.
-The best ones to have are the ABC extinguishers are the best ones to have as they can put out most types of fires.
+The best ones to have are ABC extinguishers, as they can put out most types of fires.
 Class A for trash, wood, and paper, Class B for liquids and gases, and Class C for energized electrical sources.

 Off-Line GPS Navigation